trizen/sidef-book/preface.md

 * Blogspot: https://trizenx.blogspot.com

 ### Email
 If you have any questions or find any issues, please contact me at `trizenx`.
-(I'm using the Google mail sevices)
+(I'm using the Google mail services)